 Do I need to bathe my cat?
 What should I feed my kitten?
-My cat is scratching the mirror…is that normal
+My cat is scratching the mirror…is that normal?

 Whether you’re living with a new kitten or have shared your home with cats for years, cat behavior can raise a lot of questions.
 At Continental Animal Wellness Center in Flagstaff, Arizona, we’ve heard them all and are always happy to share our answers: